This Day In Hockey History-June 23, 1973-Gordie Howe-Nobody Teaches You How to Retire

 PARTLY TO build muscle for hockey, Howe worked alongside his father for two summers “throwing concrete.
 We used to put in curbs and sidewalks.
 What it does is keep you on your feet 18 hours a day working.
 It builds everything,” he said.

-Today, the Howes josh apprehensively about “Howes-ton” and exchange Texas-style greetings (“Howe-dy”), but confess reluctance to sever all with .
+Today, the Howes josh apprehensively about “Howes-ton” and exchange Texas-style greetings (“Howe-dy”), but confess reluctance to sever all ties with Michigan.

 “The house in Bloomfield Hills?
 We’ll keep it a while, see what happens,” Howe said.
 “The north home (near Grayling, purchased four years ago) will stay there.
 That was a dream, even if it’s only a one-month-a-year deal.”

-Howe considered carefully how the to Houston would affect the boys, Marty and Mark, and decided:
+Howe considered carefully how the move to Houston would affect the boys, Marty and Mark, and decided:

 “It’ll get the pressure off their backs.
 If I’m focused,” he says, “they’ll be left alone.
 1 like that idea, because it’s going to take them two or three years to mature.”